jamietre/iter8/README.md

 #### flatten()

-For each element in the seqeunce, if the element is an array, return each element in the array as a new element in the sequence.
+For each element in the sequence, if the element is an array, return each element in the array as a new element in the sequence.
 Note that this is *not* recursive.
+Therefore if an element of the seqeunce is a seqeunce, and it contains an element that is *also* a sequence, the inner sequence will not be projected but just passed as-is.

 ```Javascript
 let x = iter([[1, [2,3], 4, [5,6,[7],8]]]).toArray()